 Enterprise Funds - Enterprise funds are used to account for operations that are financed and operated in a manner similar to business enterprises.
 They are established as fully self-supporting operations with revenues provided primarily from fees, charges for services, or contracts for services.
 The City maintains seven enterprise funds to account for the operations of Water, Sewer, Sewer Metro, Storm Drainage, Solid Waste, Airport, and the Cemetery.
+Of these, five have separate operating and capital sub-funds that help track related costs and revenues separately.

 Internal Service Funds - Internal service funds are used to account for operations similar to those accounted for in enterprise funds, but these funds provide goods or services to other departments on a cost reimbursement basis.
 The City maintains five internal service funds to account for insurance activities, worker's compensation, facilities, innovation and technology, and fleet management.
+Of these, two have separate operating and capital sub-funds that help track costs and revenues separately.